HTMOT : Hierarchical Topic Modelling Over Time: HTMOT : Hierarchical Topic Modelling Over Time

-Note that sampling a node from the corpus tree can lead to the creation of a new node in the document tree if that node does not already exist.
-However, when creating an entirely new node, it is created in both trees (document and corpus).
+Note that sampling a node from the corpus tree can lead to the creation of a new node in the associated document tree if that node does not already exist.
+However, when creating an entirely new node, it is created in both trees (corpus tree and associated document tree).

-Once a topic $z_j$ is drawn at depth j, we draw from a Bernoulli with parameter $p$ to decide if we stop or go deeper in the tree:
+Once a topic $z_j$ is drawn, we draw from a Bernoulli with parameter $p$ to decide if we stop or go deeper in the tree:

 .